a-andreyev/qpaper/README.md

 Data gateway is a system daemon used for crawling the data from the sources and save it to data storage.

-Data gateway should provide several interfaces for client apps (to be researched what data exchange protocols should be used):
+Data gateway also should provide several interfaces for client apps (to be researched what data exchange protocols should be used):
 + [dbus](https://www.freedesktop.org/wiki/Software/dbus/) -- probably could fit for local data exchange
 + [WebSockets](http://tools.ietf.org/html/rfc6455) -- should fit for remote clients